Why a BIA?

-Making recommendations to Council on implications of Parking Study;
+- Making recommendations to Council on implications of Picton parking;

 The BIA’s main activities include:

-Liaising with municipal and regional partners to enact the strategic action plan of downtown Picton;
+- Liaising with municipal and regional partners to benefit Picton and The County;

 To discuss membership in the Picton BIA, contact BIA Manager, Lyndsay Richmond at (613) 476-7901 ext 211 or e-mail firstname.lastname@example.org.